ymolists/website/src/routes/blog/workshops-as-code.md

 - Running workshops is easier and more productive with Gitpod.
 - There is an entire class of problems that attendees and educators continue to put up with when they shouldn’t need to because these concerns can be removed through automation.
 - People attend workshops because they want to learn about what is being taught and what device they are using, or how the device configured should not matter.
-- Hosting a workshop on Gitpod is as simple as supplying a `Dockerfile` and then specifying the commands to execute in a Git repository hosted on either GitHub, Gitlab or BitBucket.
+- Hosting a workshop on Gitpod is as simple as supplying a `Dockerfile` and then specifying the commands to execute in a Git repository hosted on either GitHub, GitLab or BitBucket.
 - DataStax have integrated their cloud-native database-as-a-service product offering with Gitpod.
 - Pulumi run their workshops with Gitpod, and we would love to work with you to integrate your workshop.